-Like previous years, sediment concentrations of mercury showed a spatial pattern seemingly related to the wastewater discharge, although no station outside the ZID exceeded the ERL value.
-Arsenic, cadmium, copper, nickel, and silver exceeded ERL thresholds, but these occurred primarily at slope and canyon stations sampled in July 2010.
+Like previous years, sediment concentrations of mercury showed a spatial pattern seemingly related to the wastewater discharge, although no station inside or outside the ZID exceeded the ERL value.
+Copper and nickel exceeded ERL thresholds, but these occurred primarily at slope and canyon stations sampled in July 2011.
 No metal exceeded the ERM threshold.